Villanova Summer in Ireland

 Trip Dates: June 15 - July 22, 2015

-We will be holding an informational meeting in February.
+We will be holding our orientation session on Friday April 17 at 4:00 p.m. in Falvey 204.
 Please come along if you are interested in studying in Ireland during the six-credit summer program or if you just would like to know more about study in Ireland!!

 - 2.75 GPA or better on a 4.0 scale; non Villanova students must provide a recent official university transcript of undergraduate work